redhatstuart/azure-aro/ocp-disk-customer-managed-keys.md

 ```

 ## Obtain other IDs required for role assignments
+Other permissions need to be set to enable visiblity of the OCP MSI into the Key Vault Resource Group and for the Azure Disk Encryption Set to have visibility into the OCP Resource Group.
 ```
 # Obtain the OCP cluster ID assigned by the IPI
 ocpClusterId="$(jq -r '.cluster_id' terraform.tfvars.json)"